-18(4) The spouse of a plan member may waive his or her entitlement to a joint and survivor pension benefit by providing a waiver, in a form acceptable to the regulatory authority, to the plan administrator within the prescribed period of the time before payment of the member's pension benefit commences.If the spouse does not provide his or her Prescribed period of time: 90 days Prescribed period of time: election within the prescribed time, the spouse will be deemed to have elected a lump sum payment.
+18(4) The spouse of a plan member may waive his or her entitlement to a joint and survivor pension benefit by providing a waiver, in a form acceptable to the regulatory authority, to the plan administrator within the prescribed period of the time before payment of the member's pension benefit commences.
+If the spouse does not provide his or her Prescribed period of time: 90 days Prescribed period of time: , , election within the prescribed time, the spouse will be deemed to have elected a lump sum payment.
 See regulation 12(9) 19(8) A spouse may, before the death of a member, waive entitlement to the statutory pre-retirement death benefit in a form containing the prescribed information.
-Prescribed information: The form must be signed by the spouse and witnessed before the date of the member's death and contain: the date of the declaration; the names and addresses of the member and the waiving spouse; the name of the member's pension plan and the registration number assigned to it by the regulatory authority; a description of the pre-retirement death benefit required to be paid to the spouse under section 19; contains a statement indicating that the spouse: is aware of his or her right to a pre-retirement death benefit may revoke the waiver giving up his or her entitlement, on the death of the member, to any pre-retirement death benefit may revoke the waiver at any time prior to the date of the member's death by providing written notice to the pension plan administrator; contains a statement the waiver is being signed freely and voluntarily without any compulsion on the part of the member and outside the immediate presence of the member; advises the spouse to retain legal counsel.
+Prescribed information: The form must be signed by the spouse and witnessed before the date of the member's death and contain: 1. the date of the declaration; 2. the names and addresses of the member and the waiving spouse; 3. the name of the member's pension plan and the registration number assigned to it by the regulatory authority; 4. a description of the pre-retirement death benefit required to be paid to the spouse under section 19; 5. contains a statement indicating that the spouse: • is aware of his or her right to a pre-retirement death benefit on the death of the member • is aware that by signing the waiver giving up his or her entitlement, on the death of the member, to any pre-retirement death benefit • may revoke the waiver at any time prior to the date of the member's death by providing written notice to the pension plan administrator; 6. contains a statement the waiver is being signed freely and voluntarily without any compulsion on the part of the member and outside the immediate presence of the member; 7. advises the spouse to retain legal counsel.
 19(9) A spouse may, before the death of a member, revoke such waiver in a form containing the prescribed information.
 For purposes of this principle and the written revocation, the revocation must be signed by the spouse that granted the waiver, and witnessed, before the date of the member's death and contain: